chef/chef-web-docs/chef_master/source/config_rb_client.rst

    The location in which a process identification number (pid) is saved.
 An executable, when started as a daemon, writes the pid to the specified file.
 Default value: ``/tmp/name-of-executable.pid``.

 ``policy_group``
-   The name of a policy group that exists on the Chef server. ``policy_name`` must also be specified.
+   The name of a policy group that exists on the Chef Infra Server. ``policy_name`` must also be specified.

 ``policy_name``
    The name of a policy, as identified by the ``name`` setting in a Policyfile.rb file. ``policy_group`` must also be specified.